 1. Understand your Brand Purpose

-Humans have evolved to make split-second decisions about whether to like or trust others.
-Researchers at Princeton found that our brains decide if someone is trustworthy within a tenth of a second.
+Humans are hardwired to judge fast.
+Princeton researchers found that we decide if someone is trustworthy in just a tenth of a second.

-To craft your brand in detail, focus on:
+To craft your brand's unique identity in detail, focus on:

 - Mission statement: Your long-term ambitions.